 - ‘Color Him Father’ by The Winstons.

 I suppose that it is a song of respect toward an adopting father.
 No matter that my adopting father abused me.

 I shared a long conversation with one of my support group friends earlier this week.
 I commented about my dad – that I have many bad memories of my father, yet there were the choice events when he was as much my cherished father as he ever could be.

 I miss you, Pop.
-We missed so much that we had to share by you leaving too soon.
+We missed so much that we could have had to share, but you left too soon.